BoundaryML/baml/typescript/vscode-ext/packages/README.md

+## This extension is deprecated.
+You must use the new "Baml" extension.
+See the migration guide: https://www.notion.so/gloochat/Rust-runtime-migration-c7758a5496414d399a28acb0adbb1de9?pvs=4

 # Baml Language VS Code Extension

 This VS Code extension provides support for the Baml language used to define function-based LLM pipelines.